 Tumor necrosis: How much of the tumor has cells that are dying.

 Because sarcomas can arise in any part of the body, there are different stage groupings for different sarcomas and different regions of the body.
 It is best to discuss your pathology results and stage with your doctor.
-General stage groupings for STS are defined below:
+General stage groupings for soft-tissue sarcoma are defined below:

 Stage I: The tumor is small and low grade (GX or G1).